rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export default PasswordChangeForm;
 {{< /highlight >}}

-It updates its local state by using `onChange` handlers in the input fields.
-Furthermore, it validates the state before submitting a request to change the password.
-Last but not least, it shows again a error message when a request failed.
+The component updates its local state by using `onChange` handlers in the input fields.
+Furthermore, it validates the state before submitting a request to change the password by enabling or disabling the submit button.
+Last but not least, it shows again a error message when a request fails.

 Now there is another neat implementation for your application.
 The password change component isn't reachable yet.
 On the other hand, it's great that the password forget form is reachable from the sign in page.
-But what about a central place to make those account functionalities available for an authenticated user?
-You have already created a file for an account page on the command line and mapped the route in the App component.
+But what about a central place to make those functionalities available for an authenticated user?
+An account page would be the perfet place.
+You have already created a file for such a page on the command line and mapped the route in the App component.
 Now you only need to implement it.

 In *src/components/Account.js* file: